phu-minh/CS336_CIBR/README.md

-# Content Base Information Retrieval
+# Content Based Information Retrieval

 For usage, go to Notebook, download the notebook inside and run it on Google Colaboratory.